-Case 1 - Example of fuel gas supply pressure selection for an LNG-fuelled vessel Rating-specific information is available from WinGD's engine layout application \it{GTD} .
+Case 1 - Example of fuel gas supply pressure selection for an LNG-fuelled vessel Assumptions:

-Assumptions:

 - An engine with R4 rating is selected. - No significant amount of NBOG is considered, e.g. just up to 10%.
-Typically, the LNG in the tank has an LHV of approximately 36MJ/Nm3 or higher.
-Therefore, a fuel gas with an LHV of approximately 36MJ/Nm3 is available under normal conditions.
-In the unlikely case of a significantly lower LHV, sufficient engine power output for normal service operation is available (e.g. more than 90% CMCR power if the LHV is just as low as 32MJ/Nm3). - A pressure drop of 0.5 bar across the FGSS is considered.
-The real pressure drop needs to be calculated by the shipyard or the FGSS supplier (see section 4.4.5, 19 4-46).
+Typically, the LNG in the tank has an LHV of approximately 36MJ/Nm or higher.
+Therefore, a fuel gas with an LHV of approximately 36MJ/Nm is available under normal conditions.
+In the unlikely case of a significantly lower LHV, sufficient engine power output for normal service operation is available (e.g. more than 90% CMCR power if the LHV is just as low as 32MJ/Nm).